What is a Corneal Transplant?

 Is a corneal transplant painful?

 During the procedure, our experienced team at Precision Surgery Center of Napa Valley will use a local anesthetic to ensure you feel little to no discomfort.
-Following surgery, you may experience some redness, tearing, and foreign body sensation in your eyes.
+Following surgery, you may experience some redness, tearing, and foreign body sensations in your eyes.
 These symptoms can be controlled with eye drops that our team will provide you for your recovery.
 Should you experience any more concerning symptoms following your corneal surgery in Napa, CA, then contact our team.

 Clear Vision is Possible